Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In general, the benefit of cancer screening derives from detecting cancer in earlier and more treatable stages, and thereby, reducing mortality from cancer.
 In addition, for some cancer types and screening modalities, such as endoscopic screening for colorectal cancer and Papanicolaou (Pap) smears for cervical cancer, screening can also prevent the occurrence of cancer by identifying and removing cancer precursors.
 Screening may also reduce cancer morbidity when the treatment for earlier-stage cancer is associated with fewer side effects than the treatment for advanced cancers.

-Because screening tests themselves are generally noninvasive, immediate harms from the screen itself are typically minor.
-Colonoscopy is an exception in that it is an invasive test that also functions as a diagnostic follow-up examination for other colorectal cancer screening modalities, such as a fecal occult blood (FOB) test.
+Because screening tests themselves are generally noninvasive, immediate harms from the test are typically minor.
+Colonoscopy is an exception in that it is an invasive test.
+It also functions as a diagnostic follow-up examination for other colorectal cancer screening modalities, such as a fecal occult blood (FOB) test.

 In developing the cancer screening summaries, the PDQ Screening and Prevention Editorial Board uses the following definitions:

 The PDQ does not issue clinical practice guidelines.
-Many public health organizations present guidelines for health care and screening activities whose quality varies widely.
-Some rely on systematic review of evidence of variable quality, and some are potentially influenced by the professional, financial, and intellectual interests of guideline authors and funders that may conflict with the primary interest—the overall well-being of the patient.[
+Many public health organizations present guidelines for health care and screening activities.
+Their quality varies widely.
+Some rely on systematic reviews of evidence of variable quality.
+Some are influenced by the professional, financial, and intellectual interests of guideline authors and funders.
+These may conflict with the primary interest—the overall well-being of the patient.[7,8,9]

 Scientific Basis for Summary Development